 Yes!
 By joining our Challenger Breadware Affiliate Team you can earn a 10% commission on every purchase made by the bakers you refer from your baking classes, your website, and your social media accounts.
-To inquire about becoming an affiliate with Challenger Breadware, please email us at firstname.lastname@example.org with the subject line Affiliate Inquiry, and include the following information:
+Please click here to inquire about becoming an affiliate with Challenger Breadware.

 Be the first to know!
 We’ll send out emails with new products and promotions — as well as recipes and baking tips.